-We continue to evaluate and enhance our risk assessment processes to ensure company leaders have the information they need to manage climate risk.
+We continue to evaluate and enhance our risk assessment processes to provide company leaders with the information they need to manage climate risk.

-Our corporate HES&S group monitors performance and provides regular updates on reporting and performance trends.
+Our corporate HES&S group monitors a number of key environmental performance indicators.
 Operational leaders identify, assess and manage GHG emissions and other aspects of climate change risk using ROMS.
 The ROMS executive steering team and owners of relevant ROMS elements are then accountable for driving performance improvement, including managing climate change risk.
 For more information, see the Sustainability Management section.

 Strategy to Mitigate Our Risks

-We evaluate our business model by applying our risk assessment tools and measuring alignment with our governance models, and we monitor and mitigate risks to our business strategy related to climate change.
-We also assess climate-related opportunities to create long-term value for our stakeholders.
+We evaluate our business model by applying our risk assessment tools and measuring alignment with our governance models, and we monitor and take proactive steps to mitigate risks to our business strategy related to climate change.

-We have operationalized key environmental performance indicators that are used to drive performance improvements in the individual assets.
-In addition, we monitor regulatory changes and risks through our trade organizations, which allows us to adjust business plans and operations to mitigate risks.
+We have operationalized key environmental performance indicators that are used to drive asset performance improvements.
+In addition, we monitor regulatory changes and risks through our trade organizations and government relations professionals, which allows us to adjust business plans and operations to mitigate risks.